 Here are our tips on the 10 don’ts in Rome.
 Follow these suggestions and you will enjoy a perfect time in Rome.

 This is our most important advice: most sights you cannot visit without reservation!

 St. Peter’s admission is free, but there are almost always long queues at the security check.
-Unfortunately, there is currently no way to bypass the queues when booking a tour or audioguide.
+Unfortunately, there is currently no way to bypass the queues.

 One of the biggest mistakes many tourists make is to cover most of Rome’s routes on foot.
 The reasons are manifold: you don’t know the bus connections, the public transport is not reliable and in the city center many monuments can be reached only on foot.